google/blockly-samples/codelabs/context_menu_option/context_menu_option.md

 ### The scope argument

 The `scope` argument is an object that is passed to `preconditionFn`.
 You'll use the `scope.focusedNode` property to determine which object the context menu was invoked on.
 Why a focused node?
-Why a focused node?
-Because all Blockly components that support context menus implement the `IFocusableNode` interface, so it's a handy way to pass objects (like workspaces, blocks, and comments) that otherwise have nothing in common.
+Because Blockly keeps track of where the user is -- that is, what node (component) the user is focused on -- and opens the context menu on that node.

 ### Return value